-Lifeco and its subsidiaries are from time to time subject to legal actions, including arbitrations and class actions, arising in the normal course of business.
-While it is inherently difficult to predict the outcome of any of these proceedings with certainty, and while it is possible that an adverse resolution could be material, based on information presently known it is not expected that any of the existing legal actions, either individually or in the aggregate, will be material.
+Lifeco and its subsidiaries are from time to time subject to legal actions, including arbitrations and class actions.
+While it is inherently difficult to predict the outcome of any of these proceedings with certainty, and while it is possible that an adverse resolution could be material, based on information presently known it is not expected that any of the existing legal actions, either individually or in the aggregate, are expected to have an effect on Lifeco that is material.
 Lifeco and its subsidiaries are also subject to regulatory reviews in the normal course of business.
+Based on the information presently known, neither these reviews nor any matters arising from them are expected to have a material effect on Lifeco.